Node.js CommonJS/ESM Interop: Edges and Dual Packages

 outDir: 'dist',

-};The package map then points each consumer type at the matching build:
+};Then the package map sends each consumer to the matching build -

 {